 A common dilemma when responding to concerns is how much detail to include.

-You should aim to cover all matters referred to in the ‘Raising concerns about a registered veterinary nurse’ form, or the areas highlighted by your Case Manager.
+You should aim to cover all matters referred to in the ‘Raising concerns about a veterinary nurse’ form, or the areas highlighted by your Case Manager.

 If you consider that there is material that may be helpful, although it is not directly relevant, please indicate the nature of it in your response, or make the Case Manager aware of it.
 We will request copies if we think it necessary.